-When I say ‘simple constipation’ I am referring to the fact that this case of constipation was not hindered by other issues such as hormones, parasites or allergies.
-In this ‘Constipation Case Study’ it was purely a case of my client not eating the right foods to suit her body.
+When I say ‘simple constipation’ I refer to the fact that this case of constipation was not hindered by other issues such as hormones, parasites or allergies.
+In this particular case study, it was purely a case of my client not eating the right foods to suit her body.

 Suzy came to me saying that she had suffered from constipation for most of her life.
 We conducted lots of stool tests, mineral and hormonal tests and while there were some minor issues which we addressed, at the end of it all she was still constipated.

 Suzy previously had a colonoscopy that showed everything looked fine on the inside, otherwise I may have thought there was an obstruction from a tumour.
 Fortunately, that wasn’t the case, but her bowel length was longer than average, which meant the transit time from mouth to anus was longer than normal.

 Suzy’s diet was quite good with plenty of fibre rich foods.
 There were days when she would eliminate normally and at other times would have no bowel movements for days or even a week at a time.
 She drank lots of water and exercised most days, so she seemed to tick all the boxes.

 With Suzy’s food sensitivity tests, all that showed was a slight reaction to gluten and to eggs (mainly the whites).
 She had already eliminated gluten from her diet some time before due to previous strong reactions.
 Suzy then recalled how she reacted to an all egg-white omelette with a severe headache that lasted for days.
 She went off eggs for a while but her bowels problems remained the same.